AlexanderHott/bdi-check-in-form/README.md

 ## Deploying

-Easiest is <https://vercel.com>, but you can deploy anywhere with `bun run next build` or on aws with <https://sst.dev>
+Easiest is <https://vercel.com> or <https://www.netlify.com/>, but you can deploy anywhere with `bun run next build` or on aws with <https://sst.dev>

 ## Resources